data center firewall

 The SASE Cloud with Cisco Umbrella firewall is a good solution that can be combined with the on-premise Firewall.
 So, if you have FDT at the edge of your network, why would you need to introduce a Cisco Umbrella Firewall or any other SASE technologies?
 Or if you have a SASE cloud with a Cisco Umbrella, why would you need FDT?

 First, it makes sense to process specific traffic locally.
-But the two categories of traffic that Cisco Umbrella excels in beyond any firewall are DNS and CASB.
+However, the two categories of traffic that Cisco Umbrella excels in beyond any firewall are DNS and CASB.
 Your edge firewall is less effective against some outbound traffic, such as dynamically changing DNS and undecryptable TLS connections.
-DNS is the bread and butter of Cisco Umbrella.
+DNS is Cisco Umbrella’s bread and butter.

 DNS requests precede the IP connection, enabling DNS resolvers to log requested domains over any port or protocol for all network devices, office locations, and roaming users.
 As a result, you can monitor DNS requests and subsequent IP connections to improve the accuracy and detection of compromised systems, security visibility, and network protection.